-Turn off the N-340 at km 177, just west of Puente Romano and the Mosque.
-The 16 km (10 mile) long road (C-427) is narrow and unmarked but should present no problem to cautious drivers.
-After about 2 km (1 ¼ miles), past the Club Sierra and the last signs of urbanisation, you begin to get the impression that you are in the countryside.
-Big, established villas are scattered on your left with the Sierra Blanca rising steeply on the right, as the road twists through small folding hills.
-Avocado and citrus trees make the lush valley below.
+Turn off the N-340 at km 177, just west of Puente Romano and the Mosque, and follow the 16 km (10 mile) long C-427 road.
+Although narrow and unmarked, cautious drivers should have no problem navigating it.
+After about 2 km (1 ¼ miles), you’ll pass the Club Sierra and the last signs of urbanisation.
+From here, the countryside begins to unfold.
+Big, established villas scatter on your left while the Sierra Blanca rises steeply on your right.
+The road twists through small folding hills, revealing avocado and citrus trees in the lush valley below.

-There is not much of note to see in Istán (population 1,300) but a stroll along the narrow, crooked streets give the impression that this ancient village has changed little in domestic building style and street layout since the 9th century, when it was founded by the Moors.
-You can hear the burbling sound of running water everywhere.
-It’s no wonder that the Moors liked the place so much: the village’s sole monument is the Torre Árabe, whose tower features a Moorish arch.
-It is being renovated; check at the Town Hall (952-869-603) for visiting times.
+Istan sits on the southern slope of Sierra de las Nieves.
+On September 29th, its residents celebrate their patron saint San Miguel Arcangel.
+While there may not be many notable sights in Istan (population 1,300), strolling along its narrow, crooked streets gives the impression that this ancient village has changed little in domestic building style and street layout since its founding by Moors in the 9th century.
+The burbling sound of running water can be heard everywhere.
+It’s no wonder that Moors liked this place so much: The village’s sole monument is Torre Arabe, featuring a Moorish arch on its tower.
+Renovations are underway; check at Town Hall (952-869-603) for visiting times.

 Many locals work on the coast.
-Fewer now till the small plots, tend the valley’s citrus trees or herd the sheep and goats that sustained the village until recently.
-Some run bars whose weekday regulars are retired men, with day trippers on the weekends.
+Fewer now till small plots or tend the valley’s citrus trees.
+Sheep and goats that once sustained the village are now less common.
+Some locals run bars whose weekday regulars are retired men, with day trippers on weekends.
 Have a drink and absorb some local life before returning to the Marbella road.

-Turn off the N-340 onto the A-355 on the eastern edge of Marbella.
-It’s 19 km (12 miles) to the Refugio de Juanar.
-After you’ve negotiated the outskirts of Marbella, the road twists up between fir and eucalyptus trees.
-Terraces of citrus trees are stepped down to a ravine on the right.
-After the Venta Barranco there’s a fine view of the village of Ojén.
-Take the turn-off down to the village, which faces southeast above the green valley of the Río Real where the fertile ground is cultivated to maximum effect.
+From the eastern edge of Marbella, turn off the N-340 onto the A-355.
+It’s 19 km (12 miles) to Refugio de Juanar.
+After negotiating the outskirts of Marbella, the road twists up between fir and eucalyptus trees.
+On your right, terraces of citrus trees step down to a ravine.
+After passing Venta Barranco, you’ll have a fine view of the village of Ojén.
+Take the turn-off down to the village, which faces southeast above the green valley of Río Real where fertile ground is cultivated to maximum effect.

-Park along the main road and walk into the village.
-Although many of its 2,000 inhabitants now commute to work in Marbella, and much of the village has undergone restoration, in its cobbled streets and plazas there is still the atmosphere of a typical pueblo: widows dressed in black contrast with thick whitewashed walls, weather-beaten men sit in groups on dining chairs outside doorways, striped curtains blowing in the breeze.
+Park along main road and walk into village.
+Although much of village has undergone restoration in its cobbled streets and aquares there is still atmosphere of typical pueblo.
+You will find widows dressed in black contrast with thick whitewashed walls weather-beaten men sit in groups on dining chairs outside doorways striped curtains blowing in breeze.

-From here, more than 1,000 m (3,281 ft) above sea level, there is a fine view of the valleys and hills to Marbella and, on clear days, you can see across to Africa.
-If you’re here until dusk, you might catch a glimpse of the wild ibex among the rocky crags that often descend to drink water.
-Back at the Refugio, if you’re feeling energetic and have good walking shoes, you could follow part of the forested trails into the Sierra Blanca, Istán or Ojén.
+From here, more than 1,000 m (3,281 ft) above sea level, there is a fine view of the valleys and hills to Marbella and on clear days you can see across to Africa.
+If you’re here until dusk you might catch a glimpse of wild ibex among rocky crags that often descend to drink water.
+Back at Refugio if you’re feeling energetic and have good walking shoes you could follow part of forested trails into Sierra Blanca Istán or Ojén.